 How long does it take to make an app?

-As you remember, the cost of making an app basically equals developer rates multiplied over time.
-Here are the average times required for various functions when making an app.
+As you remember, the cost of making an app basically equals developer rates multiplied by time.
+Here are the average time limits required for various functions when making an app.

-- Research and discovery – size of the project, number of features and screens, tools and technologies, client owned APIs, market research, etc. 8 to 40 hours average, 200 hours maximum.
+- Research and discovery – size of the project, number of features and screens, tools and technologies, client-owned APIs, market research, etc. 8 to 40 hours on average, 200 hours maximum.